-Billionaire Branson sits out Virgin Orbit’s costly flameout
+Billionaire Branson Sits Out Virgin Orbit’s Costly Flameout

 “Virgin is the first domino to fall,” said Caleb Henry, director of research at space advisory firm Quilty Analytics.
 “There will be more hard times for SPAC companies going forward.”

 Virgin Orbit declined to comment, as did Branson’s Virgin Group.
+Brown, the Texas investor, did not immediately respond to questions.

 There were warning signs from the outset.
 Virgin Orbit had sought to raise almost $500 million by going public, but the blank-check merger generated gross proceeds of less than half that, at $228 million.
 Then two successful launches in the US appeared to put doubters at ease, before the high-profile failure in January.

-When a company-wide meeting was scheduled earlier this month, employees began bracing for bad news.
+When a companywide meeting was scheduled earlier this month, employees began bracing for bad news.
 They soon learned on a video conference with Chief Executive Officer Dan Hart and the head of human resources that most of the employees would be on furlough while the company temporarily shut down.

-It may still find a way out.
-Brown said on CNBC that he’s in talks “to inject enough capital to make them cash flow positive.”
-But even as Virgin Orbit begins bringing back employees and pledges to stay focused on its next launch, its troubles are giving the space industry a jolt.
+Virgin Orbit began bringing back some employees last week and pledges to stay focused on its next launch, but its troubles are giving the space industry a jolt.

 After years of growth fueled by easy SPAC cash and stargazing billionaires, startups vying for a SpaceX-like trajectory are now finding a more hostile environment.
 Blank-check deals for launch providers, satellite makers and space-tech specialists have slowed, while private investment in the industry tumbled 58% last year, according to venture firm Space Capital.
 The financial turmoil sparked by Silicon Valley Bank’s collapse is expected to add more challenges.